 The Fine Arts program at Evanston Township High School provides a wide variety of experiences for students in visual art, vocal music, band, orchestra, debate, and theatre.
 The Fine Arts curriculum provides all students with opportunities to explore the arts through presentation or performance.
 The department attempts to further the artistic development of every participant through aesthetic experiences based upon individual or group creativity and self-expression.
 The intention of Fine Arts courses is to instill a lifelong involvement in and appreciation of the arts.

-You can learn more about the Fine Arts courses by visiting our Course Information website
+You can learn more about the Fine Arts courses by visiting our Course Information website2 Theatre Auditions:

 Students can audition to fulfill the prerequisite and be admitted directly into 2 Theatre 2/H.

-To be clear, 2 Theatre is a challenging academic class with many memorization projects, as well as quizzes and tests.
-It is not always the easiest fit, as the course requires a high level of commitment, maturity, independence and craft.
+2 Theatre is a challenging academic class with many memorization projects, as well as quizzes and tests.
+It is not always the easiest fit, as the course requires a high level of commitment, maturity, independence, and craft.

 Students should prepare two monologues of about one minute each.

 - These monologues should be from published/produced plays/films/books.